 Over the last three or four decades, our nation has steadily declined.
 Furthermore, the fire sale of our country – and of the democracy that we need so badly to take it back – is not slowing down but reaching a feverish frenzy.
 We, the people, must therefore act quickly and with resolution.
 In other words, any clinging to the false hope of gradual improvement, with a small reform here and a tiny tinkering there, is a most stupid stance which ignores the ongoing fire sale and which we no longer have the luxury to believe in.
-Gradualism has proven itself a false promise and insincere voter pacification over the course of those dismal decades that saw our country go down the drain as our politicians from both major parties talked a good game but sold us out to wealthy special interests behind closed doors.
-Instead of hoping for gradual change for the better to come from the people who gave been selling us out, we must go after the root problem(s), which is to say: we must radicalize.
+Gradualism has proven itself a false promise, an insincere voter pacification, over the course of those dismal decades that saw our country go down the drain as our politicians from both major parties talked a good game but sold us out to wealthy special interests behind closed doors.
+Instead of hoping for gradual change-for-the-better to come from the people who have been selling us out, we must go after the root problems, which is to say: we must radicalize.

 The steps themselves require that we use our brains in addition to our hearts and guts.
 We need to inform ourselves and think well in order to do the correct things.
 Simply blindly swallowing snappy slogans and fake solutions that don’t really solve anything, is not the way towards solutions.
 Simply placing blind trust in someone who postures and makes false promises, playing the role of a “strong leader,” merely invites catastrophic beings like infamous Adolf Hitler into our lead positions.
 A presidential candidate simply promising that, when we elect him, all will be w.o.n.d.e.r.f.u.l without presenting any workable plan is a fake who simply wants to abuse our votes for his own ends.